Ampthill Town FC

 I left home as scheduled and went to Aylesbury, picking up Anwar en route.
 We went into town and Anwar got the Mario game that he wanted.
 I didn't buy much, just some food and drink to take to football.
-It was 12 when we left and after an hours drive, we were in Ampthill.
-I had earmarked a half decent pub.
-The Albion as I knew they made an effort with real cider.
+It was 12 when we left and after an hour's drive, we were in Ampthill.
+I had earmarked a half-decent pub.
+The Albion as I knew that they made an effort with real cider.
 I had a pint of Weston's Traditional Scrumpy which I had not had for a while and relaxed while I found out all the latest on Facebook.
-We saw a bloke in an MK Franchise shirt and loudly discussed and criticised his club.
+We saw a bloke in an MK Franchise shirt and loudly discussed and criticized his club.
 When we left he ran out after us shouting something.
 I thought 'here we go' but all he wanted to tell us was that our (Wycombe's) game was off.
 We went to the chippy which at first sight seemed pretty naff with tiny portions.
 Again I spoke a bit loudly about it and we turned out getting a reasonably sized one.
 They were decent chips too from proper potatoes as opposed to the frozen cash and carry ones that a lot of chip shops use.

 I was pleased to meet a few people I know at the game.
 Firstly I met Jim the Northampton fan as arranged.
 He turned out to be a decent chap as you'd expect.
 I also met fellow groundhopper and Wycombe fan Dave Finch as well as around 10 Wycombe fans including Lana, Ben and Howsy.
 So, all in all, a very sociable and entertaining day.
 Due to the extra time, we didn't leave Ampthill till 5.50 and it took a tiny bit longer to get home, thanks to slow people on single-lane carriageways.
 I was still home just after 7 though, after dropping Anwar back at his.
 Sadly I didn't have any TV football to look forward to as it was on at the stupidly late time of 11.20 - ITV continuing their woeful management of football coverage, much to my annoyance.